chhylp123/FMtree/README.md

 * When searching, the pattern must be saved in "patterns.txt". `Like the text, patterns cannot includes any character which does not belong to {a, c, g, t, A, C, G, T}`.
 If some patterns consist of such characters, the results of FMtree would be incorrect.
 Users can randomly generate patterns using our programs (FMtree/Original_v/Original_s), or generate by themselves.

+*Example: If users want to run FMtree, they should first type "./FMtree".
+Then FMtree will report the following information:
+         input mode:
+         1 for index
+         2 for search
+         3 make patterns:
+         Users can input 1, 2 and 3 to build index, search patterns and generate random patterns, respectively.

 For the program named "preprocess":